rocky-linux/rockylinux.org-gatsby/content/pages/organizational-structure.md

 The Infrastructure team is responsible for the architecture, configuration, and maintenance of the Rocky Enterprise Software Foundation’s infrastructure.
 This team works to ensure the availability and reliability of the build infrastructure supporting development and other reliant properties.

 - Team Leads: Neil Hanlon and Taylor Goodwill
 - Team Deputy: TBD

+#### Design

+Design produces and guides the visual styling and branding of the RESF.

+- Team Lead: Hayden Young
+- Team Deputy: TBD

 #### Documentation